Arch-Network/book/src/guides/how-to-write-arch-program.md

 ## Program

-A smart contracts on Arch is known as a [program].
+A smart contract on Arch is known as a [program].

 ```rust,ignore
 use arch_program::{